colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 Start drawing the slots.

-Set the stroke colour and line-width:
+Set the stroke colour and line width:

 ```js
 this.context.strokeStyle = BoardConfig.SLOT_OUTLINE_COLOR;